nythrox/nythrox/README.md

 ## How about you?
 - 🤔 I’m looking for help on Functional Programming!
 I'd love to understand how you architect your systems using FP, and what tradeoffs you choose to go with.
 - 👯 I’m interested in collaborating on projects that help bring decentralization to the internet!
 - 💬 Talk to me about Typescript!
-I believe in the future of typescript: custom transformers, statically typed dynamic programs, powerful type libraries!
+I like thinking about the future of typescript: custom transformers, static analysers, powerful type libraries!

 ## Values
 - 🌊 Clean code is the way to go!
 Creating maintainable software is just as important as launching new features 🚢